r-lidar-lab/lidRviewer/README.md

 ### Windows

 I successfully installed the package on a Windows machine once.
-It is a litte bit painful but not as much as your everyday workflow :wink:.
-The following is a little bit dirty but it works (btw if it exists a way to make that in tidy manner on Windows please tell me).
+As always things are much harder on Windows :wink:.
+The following is a little bit dirty but it works.
+By the way if it exists a way to make that in tidy manner on Windows please tell me (for example writing a `configure` file).

 1. Install a compiler and R developement tools with [Rtools.exe](https://cran.r-project.org/bin/windows/Rtools/)
 2. Download the SDL 1.2 **developpment** librairies files for Mingw [here](https://www.libsdl.org/download-1.2.php)